 Accommodation choices are limited on Doi Suthep-Doi Pui.
 There is a camping ground at Yod Doi Pui which has tents, sleeping bags and basic camping gear for rent.
 The campsite has toilet facilities, a few pavilions, a barbecue area and mountain bikes for hire.
 Besides camping, the only other accommodation options are to join a trek with an overnight stay in the national park or to enrol on a meditation course at Suthep Temple’s International Buddhist Centre.
 Most people visit Doi Suthep-Doi Pui on daytrips from Chiang Mai.
-The What’s Up has provided a comprehensive list of accommodation in Chiang Mai.
+Check out our recommendations for the best accommodation in Chiang Mai here.

 HOW TO GET THERE

 Highway 1004 leads up from Chiang Mai Zoo into the heart of Doi Suthep-Pui National Park.
 This highway twists and traverses steep hills on its 25km journey past Doi Suthep Temple, the gateway to Bhuping Palace and on to the Hmong hilltribe village.
 For this reason, tuktuks are banned from this road.
 Getting to Doi Suthep Temple is easy enough as it is a designated songthaew taxi route.
 Shared songthaews for the trip depart from a location close to the front entrance for Chiang Mai Zoo.